-Unlike some cities, Los Angeles isn’t mainly white- or blue-collar occupations dominate the local economy, Los Angeles is neither predominantly one nor the other.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Los Angeles is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Los Angeles is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Los Angeles who work in office and administrative support (12.26%), sales jobs (10.75%), and management occupations (8.98%).

 Of important note, Los Angeles is also a city of artists.
 Los Angeles has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Los Angeles’s character.

 Los Angeles is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The education level of Los Angeles citizens is substantially higher than the typical US community, as 31.97% of adults in Los Angeles have at least a bachelor's degree, and the average American community has 21.84%.
+The overall education level of Los Angeles citizens is substantially higher than the typical US community, as 31.97% of adults in Los Angeles have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Los Angeles in 2010 was $28,761, which is middle income relative to California, and upper middle income relative to the rest of the US.
 This equates to an annual income of $115,044 for a family of four.
 However, Los Angeles contains both very wealthy and poor people as well.